codetojoy/gists/novops_mar_2025/README.md

 ## Define Novops config file

 * in working folder, define: `.novops.yml`
+	* maps AWS SSM parameter to env var
-* NOTE: observe that this is safe to put in git:
+* Crucial point: this is safe to put in git!

 ```
 environments: